dogacancolak/Trip-Roulette/README.md

 # TripRoulette

-Trip Roulette is a cross-platform app that generates randomized day trips in proximity to the user.
+TripRoulette is a cross-platform app that generates randomized day trips in proximity to the user.

 ## Installation